- Apply to UW

 "Apart from enforcing the rule not to take vacation leave in the month in which it is accrued, can departments require employees to have a minimum amount of vacation leave before they are able to use what they have accrued?"

 ANSWER: (from Associate Vice President Nell Russell, Human Resources): "The short answer is ‘no.’ The Employee Handbook does not make any provision for departments to amend the vacation policy.
 I believe that requiring all departments to adhere to the vacation policy as currently published in the Employee Handbook is absolutely necessary in order to maintain consistency in the application of this university rule and to ensure fairness for all university employees.
 To allow otherwise will only serve to compromise the University’s standards."

 "I understand that employment benefits at UW have been extended as a stipend amount to same-sex partners of benefited employees.
 How does this stipend amount compare with benefits available for married couples and their children?"

-ANSWER: The Domestic Partner Health Insurance Benefit policy went in force in September 2011, and has recently been updated.
-The full policy is available at:
+ANSWER: The Domestic Partner Health Insurance Benefit policy began in September 2011, and has recently been updated.

 How Does the Benefit Work?